Everybody has to start somewhere and this guide will show you how to start interior photography.

 Do you (or your clients) want the image of having “that really big camera”?
 Jobs can be won and lost on your image so consider how your gear looks as well as what you can do with it!

-We have a full blog post dedicated to the best cameras for interior architecture, if you fancy a read, check it out here.
+I have a full blog post dedicated to the best cameras for interior architecture, if you fancy a read.

 Camera settings for interior photography